ktwrd/FastConfig/README.md

         // Indicate that this field belongs in the "General" group [Group("General")]
         public bool Enable { get; set; }
-        public AuthConfig Authentication { get; set; } = new();
+        public AuthConfig Authentication { get; set; }
     }
-    // Define that this is a nested item and should be searched along with it's group [Inner]
+    // Define that this is a nested item and should be searched [Inner]
-    [Group("Authentication")]
+    // Default all fields and properties to the "Authentication" group [Group("Authentication")]
     public class AuthConfig
     {